ShreyaAdhya/End-to-end-RWE-Analytics-pipeline/README.md

-# End-to-End Real-World Evidence (RWE) Analytics Pipeline – Healthcare
+# End-to-End Real-World Evidence (RWE) Analytics Pipeline using Healthcare data

 ## Overview
 This project demonstrates an **end-to-end Real-World Evidence (RWE) analytics workflow** using healthcare data.
 The objective is to replicate how RWE analysts generate clinical and population-level insights from real-world data to support pharmaceutical research, clinical decision-making, and healthcare analytics.